buzz/ics2owncloud.py/README.md

 * `server` - ownCloud server URL
 * `calender` - ownCloud calendar name
 * `ics_url` - URL to the ICS file to download (can have username:password format)
+* `verify_certificates` - whether the certificates should be validated

 Don't forget to protect your config file:

     $ chmod 600 ~/.ics2owncloud.ini

+If your upload or download server has an invalid or expired certificate, you can set `verify_certificates` to False to keep the script running until the server setup can be fixed.

 ### Cron job